grimmlab/BookChapter-RNA-Seq-Analyses/READMe.md

       SRR5858229_1.fastq.gz \ #Input file name
       > SRR5858229_1_cutadapt_stats.txt # Output stats for given file
    ```

    *Description:*

-   `-a`  is the adapter sequence for trimming.
+   `-a`  is the adapter sequence for trimming

    `--minimum-length`  is the minimum sequence length (35)

    `-q` phred score of 20

-   `-o` is the output file name.
+   `-o` is the output file name

    *Output:*
    The `cutadapt`  will generated trimmed files into the **reads/filtered_reads** folder:

    ```bash